-- 603.3 A3 Examples of actions that might be safeguards to address self-review or advocacy threats created by providing a valuation service to an audit client that is not a public interest entity include: - Using professionals who are not audit team members to perform the service might address self-review or advocacy threats. - Having an appropriate reviewer who was not involved in providing the service review the audit work or service performed might address a selfreview threat. - R603.4 A firm or a network firm shall not provide a valuation service to an audit client that is not a public interest entity if: - (a) The valuation involves a significant degree of subjectivity; and - (b) The valuation will have a material effect on the financial statements on which the firm will express an opinion. - 603.4 A1 Certain valuations do not involve a significant degree of subjectivity.
-This is likely to be the case when the underlying assumptions are established by law or regulation or when the techniques and methodologies to be used are based on generally accepted standards or prescribed by law or regulation.
+- R603.4 A firm or a network firm shall not provide a valuation service to an audit client that is not a public interest entity if: - (a) The valuation involves a significant degree of subjectivity; and - (b) The valuation will have a material effect on the financial statements on which the firm will express an opinion. - 603.4 A1 Certain valuations do not involve a significant degree of subjectivity.
+This is likely to be the case when the underlying assumptions are either established by law or regulation, or are widely accepted and when the techniques and methodologies to be used are based on generally accepted standards or prescribed by law or regulation.
 In such circumstances, the results of a valuation performed by two or more parties are not likely to be materially different.

-R603.5 A firm or a network firm shall not provide a valuation service to an audit client that is a public interest entity if the provision of such valuation service might create a self-review threat.
-(Ref: Para.
-R600.14 and R600.16).
+R603.5 A firm or a network firm shall not provide a valuation service to an audit client that is a public interest entity if the valuation service would have a material effect, individually or in the aggregate, on the financial statements on which the firm will express an opinion.